neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-creating-your-first-neverfap-schedule.md

 The extent to which you maintain self-care is entirely up to you.

-In any case, I hope this post has helped you better understand what you can expect from a consistent never
+In any case, I hope this post has helped you better understand what you can expect from a consistent NeverFap Deluxe routine.

 I encourage you to start small and simply commit to 10 minutes of meditation each day.

 That's precisely how I started and to be quite honest, spending 10 minutes each day was enough for me to see significant changes in the way I thought over the space of a few weeks.

 So don't feel as if you need to commit all your time to doing this.

 Remember, it's not how much you practice that counts, but what you practice that matters.